conservationtechlab/camml/README.md

 to reload your settings.

-to deactivate the conda environment:
+To deactivate the conda environment:

     conda deactivate

-to re-activate when you need it:
+To re-activate when you need it:

     conda activate cameratraps-detector`

+as you will in the next section.

 ## Using MegaDetector to automatically generate boxed data

 With MegaDetector installed, you are now able to run MegaDetector on a given set of images:

+    conda activate cameratraps-detector
     cd ~/git/CameraTraps
     python detection/run_detector_batch.py ~/megadetector/md_v5a.0.0.pt ~/git/OIDv4_ToolKit/OID/Dataset/train/ ~/megadetector/test_output.json --recursive --checkpoint_frequency 10000

 Here, we have used the training images that were downloaded from OIDv4 in the earlier part of this README as an example.

-This will produce your `test_output.json` output file and you can now proceed with using these detections to train a TFLite model.
+This will produce a `test_output.json` output file and you can now proceed with using these detections to train a TFLite model.
 Make sure to deactivate your environment before moving on to the next steps: